chouglesaud/gitex/README.md

 ## Why i build?

-[Addy Osmani](https://twitter.com/addyosmani/status/1228974800187658241) recently shared an amazing tool [git explorer](https://gitexplorer.com) which i found helpful i thought it would be great if i make cli of this because at the end git command used in terminal.
+[Addy Osmani](https://twitter.com/addyosmani/status/1228974800187658241) recently shared an amazing tool [git explorer](https://gitexplorer.com) which i found helpful i thought it would be great if i make cli of this.

 ## How to install